Smith Mountain Lake: 3 Short Hikes with Stunning Lake Views

 After the first few steps, turn left for the Osprey Point Trail.
 If you were to turn right, you would pick up the 1.3-mile (one-way) Walton Creek Trail.

-The Osprey Point Trail is billed as ideal for rock hounds thanks to igneous rock formations that line this hiking trail on the left-hand side (lake views are on the right).
+The Osprey Point Trail is billed as ideal for rock hounds thanks to igneous rock formations that line this hiking trail on the left-hand side.

-Near the .2-mile mark, kids will love the massive downed tree that requires you to go over, under or around.
+Near the 0.2-mile mark, kids will love the massive downed tree.
+Go over, under or around.
 In a few more steps, look for a small beach area.

-The trail ends near the .5-mile mark.
+The trail ends near the 0.5-mile mark.
 Honestly, this is the only time I saw a trail marker, though I did see some forest green blazes.

 At the end, there’s a sign saying it’s the end of the trail, then a double green blaze, then closer to the water some rock cairns to really let you know this trail is done.